Eyevinn/channel-engine/README.md

   duration: 2 * 60 * 1000,
 }
 ```
+(*Important Note: When it comes to VOD events.
+Desired `duration` has priority over `end_time`.
+Meaning that you will only resume VOD2Live content after the asset in the VOD event has finished.
+This may change in the future.*)

 Then create an instance of the class and reference it as the `streamSwitchManager` in your engineOptions, just like you'd do with the channel manager.

 ```